Frequently asked questions

 Funding will be distributed through claims for reimbursement of eligible costs incurred as outlined in a funding agreement.

 Will an in-kind contribution count towards a project's cost sharing ratio?

-No. In-kind contributions attribute to the total project cost, but do not count towards the cost sharing ratio.
-Recipients will only be reimbursed for eligible supported costs specified in a funding agreement.
+Yes, but only for not-for-profit organizations and research institutes.
+In-kind contributions attribute to the total project cost and count towards the cost sharing ratio.
+Recipients will only be reimbursed for eligible supported costs specified in a contribution agreement.
 No part of any program contributions will be paid on in-kind costs.

 - Date modified: